publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stV/ptC/ch241/m__us_usc_t49_s24101.md

 >     “(c)  __Cooperative Agreements__  __.—__

->     Amtrak and States participating in the Committee may enter into agreements for the funding, procurement, remanufacture, ownership, and management of corridor equipment, including equipment currently owned or leased by Amtrak and next-generation corridor equipment acquired as a result of the Committee’s actions, and may establish a corporation, which may be owned or jointly-owned by Amtrak, participating States, or other entities, to perform these functions.
+>     Amtrak and States participating in the Committee may enter into agreements for the funding, procurement, remanufacture, ownership, and management of corridor equipment, including equipment currently owned or leased by Amtrak and next-generation corridor equipment acquired as a result of the Committee’s actions.

 >     “(d)  __Funding__  __.—__